sodascience/workshop_ossc/hands_on/intro.md

 # A parallel agent-based model in R

 The hands-on sessions are about going through the code together and understanding what each line approximately does.
-NB: we do not have time to go over everything in-depth!

-## Part A - `5 minutes`
+## Introduction - `5 minutes`
 1. Assign someone to be the timekeeper & someone else with experience with R/RStudio to be the screen-sharer.
 2. Shortly (!) get to know each other.

-## Part B - `20 minutes`
+## Agent-based model - `20 minutes`
 1. Open the file [`01_example_sim.R`](../01_example_sim.R) in RStudio.
 2. Discuss and run the code until line 28.
 3. What is the proportion of happiness in the last subpopulation in `result_2`?